IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- attack: attacker makes speed check against defender's strength save. on a fail, attacker makes strength save to avoid being cut themselves.
 Ramping conflict at the docks
 - Kevarans try to harvest saltwood by force? what's stopping them
-- Macaw's corruption
+- Gandras' corruption - he has overpromised saltwood stock and failed to deliver
+- Gandras keeps the diff saltwood groves separate, in competition - so no one realizes his bad accounting

 show the poverty/lack of autonomy in Avizallo (economics section)

-run exploration as a pointcrawl do favors/sidequests for ppl to get their help clockwork's involvement? trying to extradite kallista? coriolis presence?
+run exploration as a pointcrawl do favors/sidequests for ppl to get their help

+Other story beats
+- assassin starts hunting them, once they get to high enough prominence
+- clockwork's involvement? trying to extradite kallista?
+- coriolis presence? impacts on Avizallo of today - maybe some nobles inherited power from?
 Potential encounters:
 - rope bridge battle where the bridge is in danger of getting cut
 - precipice of a narrow column where ppl could get knocked off